culvertsoft/mgen/README.md

 The MGen compiler is also intelligent enough to only write new files to disk if there is an actual difference between newly assembled code and the one that already exists on disk.

+### Demo videos and tutorials

+We plan to create demo videos and tutorials to show how to use mgen.
+Once finished, they will be posted on youtube with links in this section.

 ## Download links

 The following are links where you can download MGen pre-built.
 NOTE: